 The Cyclone embedded memory consists of columns of M4K memory blocks.
-EP1C3 and EP1C6 devices have one column of M4K blocks, while EP1C12 and EP1C20 devices have two columns (see [Table 1-1](#) on [page 1-2](#) for total RAM bits per density).
+EP1C3 and EP1C6 devices have one column of M4K blocks, while EP1C12 and EP1C20 devices have two columns (refer to [Table 1-1 on page 1-1](#) for total RAM bits per density).
 Each M4K block can implement various types of memory with or without parity, including true dual-port, simple dual-port, and single-port RAM, ROM, and FIFO buffers.
 The M4K blocks support the following features: